analogdevicesinc/VSCode-Maxim/installer/com.maximintegrated.dist.vscodemaxim/data/Tools/VSCode-Maxim/readme.md

 * `"M4_OCD_target_file"`
     * Sets the OpenOCD target file to use for the Arm M4 core.
 This should match the target microcontroller.
     * `.cfg` file extension must be included.
-    * **On Linux there is a case-sensitivity issue with this setting**.
-OpenOCD config files are all lowercase, but `"target"` must be uppercase.
-On Linux, manually set this value to the lowercase target .cfg file matching the `"target"` config option.
-Ex:  `""M4_OCD_target_file":"max32670.cfg"`
     * The `MaximSDK/Tools/OpenOCD/scripts/target` folder is searched for the file specified by this setting.
     * Default value: `"${config:target}.cfg"`